If you are looking for Bible verses about committing your works and ways to the Lord, you have come to the right place.

 Make me to know your ways, O Lord; teach me your paths.

-For the LORD God is a sun and a shield; the LORD gives grace and glory; He withholds no good thing from those who walk with integrity
+For the LORD God is a sun and shield; The LORD will give grace and glory; No good thing will He withhold From those who walk uprightly.

 Philippians 4:6, NKJV

 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;